 Text-to-order allows established customers to easily send a quick message to purchase without any external links or forms to fill out.
 Once the customer texts what they want to buy, the order is placed using stored shipping and billing information.

-While text-to-buy is still new, expect to see more of it in 2024 and beyond.
+While text-to-buy is still new, expect to see more of it in 2025 and beyond.
 With a shorter customer journey, fewer points of friction, and a more personalized customer experience, shopping by text is a trend that isn’t going anywhere.

 Customer Service

 Consumers expect faster customer service response times than ever before, but the cost of maintaining good support continues to rise.
 With some companies cutting phone support altogether in order to keep costs low, maintaining a customer support system that keeps consumers happy while also working for your brand is a delicate balance.
+Thankfully, more than 50% of consumers prefer texting customer support to phone calls, and using messaging can cut up to 60% of support costs, making text support a win-win.

 Text customer support may be the solution in 2024.
 Text allows your brand to maintain quick response times and a personalized touch, all at a lower price point.